-Our unrealized loss on investments in marketable equity securities relates to Japanese companies (16 issuers) in various industries.
+Our unrealized loss on investments in marketable equity securities relates to Japanese companies (10 issuers) in various industries and a foreign bank listed on Hong Kong securities market.
 The unrealized losses on these securities were due principally to a temporary decline in the stock market.
-The fair value of each investment is between 0.1% and 27.3%, less than its cost.
-The duration of the unrealized loss position was less than 12 months.
+The fair value of each investment is between 0.2% and 21.3%, less than its cost.
+The duration of the unrealized loss position was less than 15 months.
 The Company evaluated the near-term prospects of the issuer and the analyst reports in relation to the severity and duration of impairment.
-Based on that evaluation and the Company's ability and intent to hold the investments for a reasonable period of time sufficient for a recovery of fair value, the Company does not consider the investments to be other-than-temporarily impaired at March 31, 2011.
+Based on that evaluation and the Company's ability and intent to hold the investments for a reasonable period of time sufficient for a recovery of fair value, the Company does not consider the investments to be other-than-temporarily impaired at March 31, 2012.

-Losses on impairment of investments in certain marketable and nonmarketable equity securities and funds, included in other income (expenses), were recognized to reflect the decline in value considered to be other than temporary, which were ¥164 million and ¥360 million, respectively, for the year ended March 31, 2009, ¥20 million and ¥323 million, respectively, for the year ended March 31, 2010 and ¥13 million and ¥167 million, respectively, for the year ended March 31, 2011.
+Losses on impairment of investments in certain marketable and nonmarketable equity securities and funds, included in other income (expenses), were recognized to reflect the decline in value considered to be other than temporary, which were \(\xx\)20 million and \(\xx\)323 million, respectively, for the year ended March 31, 2010, \(\xx\)13 million and \(\xx\)167 million, respectively, for the year ended March 31, 2011 and \(\xx\)88 million and \(\xx\)72 million, respectively, for the year ended March 31, 2012.